 Congestive heart failure.
 A condition in which the heart is unable to maintain an adequate circulation of blood in the body.

 Coronary artery disease (CAD).
 Sometimes called coronary heart disease (CHD).
 The most common form of heart disease, CAD refers to damaged or diseased blood vessels that supply blood to the heart.
-See also Cardiovascular disease, Heart disease.
+See also Cardiovascular disease (CVD), Heart disease.

 Coronary heart disease (CHD).
-See Coronary artery disease.
+See Coronary artery disease (CAD).

 Custom-compounded hormones.
-Hormone therapies that are mixed for individuals from a prescription into formulations such as topical creams, gels, lotions, tablets, and suppositories.
+Hormone therapies that are mixed for women from a prescription into formulations such as topical creams, gels, lotions, tablets, and suppositories.
 These compounds are not regulated by the government.
 Efficacy and safety have not been proven in clinical trials.
-See also Bioidentical hormones.

 Cystectomy.
 Surgical removal of an ovarian cyst, frequently performed with a minimally invasive technique called laparoscopy.
 See also Laparoscopy.

 Cystitis.
 Inflammation of the urinary bladder.
 See also Urinary tract infection.